 The BuzzFeed report was a catalyst for the sham Trump-Russia investigation, which Robert Mueller began overseeing in May 2017.

-James Wolfe was arrested on June 7 and will make his first court appearance on June 8.
 There’s also rampant speculation that Wolfe also leaked top-secret intel to anti-Trump reporters at CNN, NBC, and ABC News.
 Meanwhile, check out this hypocritical, sanctimonious tweet by Ali Watkins.

 — Ali Watkins (@AliWatkins) April 2, 2013